3 Ways to Get Your Kids to Eat Veggies

 I’d recommend black or green olives, baby gherkins, roasted capsicum, baby corn, baked beans, tinned beetroot, frozen peas or even dried legumes, such as chick peas and fava beans.
 Avocado, pesto or hummus (especially the ones with a high percentage of chickpeas) on rye crackers are also good options!

-Above all, don’t forget to celebrate
+Above all, don’t forget to celebrate the small wins!

 It’s important to nourish our children with the right nutrition, but as a parent, I know that it can get quite challenging.
 When it comes to healthy eating, every small win is a win for your little one’s immune system – and they all add up!
-If you need extra support, check out these 7 tips for parents with fussy eaters.

 What are some other ways you get more veggies into your little one’s diet?